Open Medical Records Can Spur Frank Talk Between Doctors And Patients

 Postman says she tries to resolve conflicts in person.
 "You get used to these things in primary care," she says.

-Despite these concerns, freer access to medical records has been well received by doctors and their patients.
+Despite these concerns, freer access to medical records has been well-received by doctors and their patients.
 A 2012 study of an OpenNotes pilot found that 99 percent of patients were in favor of the project continuing and that none of the participating doctors wanted to drop out.

 According to OpenNotes, at least 120 health care systems throughout the country are now offering the service.

-Dr. Robert Unitan, a clinical informaticist and pulmonary critical care doctor at Kaiser Permanente Northwest in Portland, says his organization started offering open notes in 2014 because it seemed like a competitive advantage.
+Dr. Robert Unitan, a clinical informaticist and pulmonary critical care doctor at Kaiser Permanente Northwest in Portland, Ore., says his organization started offering open notes in 2014 because it seemed like a competitive advantage.

 "We had a lot of support from our patient advisory groups," Unitan says.
 "They had been asking for this for quite a while.
 Their reaction was, 'At last!' "

 One change doctors will almost certainly have to make as their patients gain direct access to their notes?
-No longer using a common medical acronym for shortness of breath.
+No longer using a common medical abbreviation for shortness of breath.

 "Don't use SOB in your notes," Unitan says.